-67 For the interval 1.7-5.3 Ma the LR04 stack depends heavily on the spliced records from Leg 138 - the S95 68 benthic composite stack (Shackleton et al., 1995).
-It was noted in Lisiecki and Raymo (2005) that for marine isotope 69 stages (MIS) M2 and MG2 at 3.35 Ma there is a mismatch of data and a potential coring or splicing problem in Site 846.
-Even so, Site 846 was used for the initial alignment in LR04 from 2.7-5.3 Ma along with Site 849 (1.7 - 3.6 70 71 Ma) and Site 999 (3.3 - 5.3 Ma).
-Any problem in the spliced records of the sites used for initial alignment will 72 propagate through the stack if not compensated by a large number of additional sites.
-Thus we might expect a 73 greater possibility of erroneous correlation in older less repeated parts of the stack, particularly where the amplitude of the $\delta^{18}$ O variations are relatively small (see Lisiecki and Raymo 2005 - Fig. 2).
-74
+For the interval 1.7-5.3 Ma the LR04 stack depends heavily on the spliced records from Leg 138 - the S95 benthic composite stack (Shackleton et al., 1995).
+It was noted in Lisiecki and Raymo (2005) that for marine isotope stages (MIS) M2 and MG2 at 3.35 Ma there is a mismatch of data and a potential coring or splicing problem in Site 846.
+Even so, Site 846 was used for the initial alignment in LR04 from 2.7 to 5.3 Ma along with Site 849 (1.7-3.6 Ma) and Site 999 (3.3-5.3 Ma).
+Any problem in the spliced records of the sites used for initial alignment will propagate through the stack if not compensated for by a large number of additional sites.
+Thus we might expect a greater possibility of erroneous correlation in older less repeated parts of the stack, particularly where the amplitude of the δ^{18} O variations are relatively small (see Lisiecki and Raymo, 2005 - Fig. 2).

-75 In order to provide a precise age model the LR04 stack was tuned to a non linear ice volume model forced 76 by insolation (65°N) using the Laskar et al. (1993) 1,1 orbital solution including an assumed decrease in the lag of 77 ice sheet response to insolation forcing.
-To test and evaluate the LR04 stack and the tuning approach from 0 - 5 Ma, a robust composite record from a single location combined with an astronomical age model that is independent of 78 79 ice volume modeling is required.
-Furthermore, extending the $\delta^{18}O$ stack into the Miocene means that robust composite records are required to avoid misalignments and tuning errors at the outset.
-Sediments from the Ceara 80 81 Rise (South Atlantic) are perfectly suited for testing because they contain orbitally driven changes and are already 82 the backbone for astronomical calibration of the Geological Time Scale for the last 14 Ma (Shackleton and 83 Crowhurst 1997, Zeeden et al. 2013, 2014, Lourens et al. 2004).
+In order to provide a precise age model the LR04 stack was tuned to a nonlinear ice volume model forced by insolation (65° N) using the Laskar et al. (1993) 1,1 orbital solution including an assumed decrease in the lag of ice sheet response to insolation forcing.
+To test and evaluate the LR04 stack and the tuning approach from 0 to 5 Ma, a robust composite record from a single location combined with an astronomical age model that is independent of ice volume modeling is required.
+Furthermore, extending the δ^{18} O stack into the Miocene means that robust composite records are required to avoid misalignments and tuning errors at the outset.
+Sediments from the Ceara Rise (South Atlantic) are perfectly suited for testing because they contain orbitally driven changes and are already the backbone for astronomical calibration of the Geological Time Scale for the last 14 Myr (Shackleton and Crowhurst, 1997; Zeeden et al., 2013, 2014; Lourens et al., 2004).

-84 Here we revisit data collected during, and subsequent to, ODP Leg 154 (Fig. 1).
-The LR04 stack includes 85 benthic stable isotope data from ODP Leg 154 Sites 925, 927, 928, and 929.
-Site 927 was used for initial alignment 86 from 0-1.4 Ma.in LR04.
-Site 926 is also considered a primary site for time scale constructions for 0-15 Ma and is 87 independent of LR04.
-In this study, we use newly developed software to check and improve the composite records 88 of Leg 154.
-We then stretch and squeeze data outside the splice, use core images to correlate all sites to the Site 926 89 depth scale, orbitally tune the core images, and compare the age model with the LR04 stack for the past 5 Ma.
-The new software system greatly facilitates the construction of benthic $\delta^{18}$ O reference records back into the Miocene 90 from single regions.
-Regional astronomically tuned $\delta^{18}O$ records are a next important step in deciphering 91 92 paleoceanographic conditions worldwide.
+Here we revisit data collected during, and subsequent to, ODP Leg 154 (Fig. 1).
+The LR04 stack includes benthic stable isotope data from ODP Leg 154 sites 925, 927, 928, and 929.
+Site 927 was used for initial alignment from 0 to 1.4 Ma in LR04.
+Site 926 is also considered a primary site for timescale constructions for 0-15 Ma and is independent of LR04.
+In this study, we use newly developed software to check and improve the composite records of Leg 154.
+We then stretch and squeeze data outside the splice, use core images to correlate all sites to the Site 926 depth scale, orbitally tune the core images, and compare the age model with the LR04 stack for the past 5 Myr.
+The new software system greatly facilitates the construction of benthic δ^{18} O reference records back into the Miocene from single regions.
+Regional astronomically tuned δ^{18} O records are a next important step in deciphering paleoceanographic conditions worldwide.

-94 2.
-Material and Methods
+2 Material and methods